haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/actions.md

 Create an entity (for example, a category or product).
 In other words, make a `POST` request to the Magento API according to the data and metadata of the entity to be created.

-For example, you can create the entity with the name "SampleProduct":
+例如， you can create the entity with the name "SampleProduct":

 ```xml
 <createData entity="SampleProduct" stepKey="createSampleProduct"/>